ReactMasteryStudent/trello-clone/server/Requests.md

 ```

 `PATCH`(http://localhost:5001/api/section)
-* Utility: Update the section (only the name can be updated)
+* Utility: Update the section (name and position can be updated)
 * Params: Section information
 ```json
 {